npentrel/kaboom-sync/README.md

 This sample code was created for Local Hack Day Build!
 Taking part in Local Hack Day and have questions about Twilio, or this code?
 Drop into the #ask-twilio channel on the MLH Discord.

-## How to play

-- Clone the repository.
-- `cd` into the cloned directory.
-- Serve it via a webserver, such as `npx serve .`.
-- Open the page in your browser.

 ## Setup

 1. Create a [Twilio account](https://www.twilio.com/try-twilio)